FELMONON/GuardTrack/setup.md

 ### Build Issues
 - Clear node_modules and reinstall: `rm -rf node_modules package-lock.json && npm install`
 - Ensure you're using Node.js 18 or higher: `node --version`
+- If you see TypeScript errors, run: `npm run check` to verify they're resolved
+- For "Property 'distance' does not exist" errors: These have been fixed in the latest version

 ## API Testing